 Parents can also incorporate parent-paid interest on their child’s saving balance.
 So, it’s like setting up a little real-world reward and consequence to their child’s decision-making.

-Parents with more than one child will also like that they can manage all of their children’s Greenlight accounts from one app and at no additional cost.
+Parents with more than one child will also like the ability to manage all of their children’s Greenlight accounts from one app and at no additional cost.

 Greenlight charges by the family, not the child.
 There’s just one cost–a monthly fee of $4.99, no matter how many children have accounts or use the app.
-And Greenlight can be used by children of any age–not just teens.
-So, parents can decide if they want to allow younger children to have a card, perhaps with more restrictions, if nothing else to act as an allowance card that their kids can use at selected online stores.
+And the card and app can be used by children of any age–not just teens.
+Parents can decide if they want to allow younger children to have a card, perhaps with more restrictions, if nothing else, to act as an allowance card that their kids can use at selected online stores.

 There are a couple of add-ons that Greenlight charges for–like a one-time fee of $9.99 for a custom card.
 The “custom” part means a Greenlight card imprinted with a photo–like your child’s picture or drawing or the family dog–pretty much whatever you want.
 That’s optional.

 The only potential downside to the card is the lack of a free ATM network.
-Greenlight can be used to get cash at most ATMs, and Greenlight doesn’t charge a fee.
-But the ATM operator may.
-The good news is that parents have the ability to control that too.
+Kids can use Greenlight to get cash at most ATMs, and Greenlight doesn’t charge a fee.
+But the ATM operator probably will.
+The good news is that parents can control that too.